Cover art by Paul Warren

 Note from the EIC…

 None of this could happen without our dedicated, talented, and very cool editors.
 They’re the best, so make sure to give them some love.
-Last—but not least—our contributors remain truly amazing and their content mind-blowing.
+Last—but not least—our contributors remain truly awe-inspiring and their content mind-blowing.
 Couldn’t do any of this without ‘em.

 Follow us on our social media platforms and visit us daily to see what is NEW at Blood+Honey.